ibuetler/p3s-log-aggregation/Tutorial.md

 </kml>
 ```

 To create a KML file with Python, the library simplekml can be used.
 A point should contain the IP address as the name and a description with the contents of the log entry.
-For the coordinate data the latitude has always to be specified first and then the longitude.
+For the coordinate data, the latitude has always to be specified first and then the longitude.

 This code snippet shows how simplekml is used to create a KML file: